ceyzeriat/joystick/README.rst

     t = test()
     t.start()

-Now you should see a 'snake' going through the frame, but after 10 seconds, it is gone.
+Now you should see a 'snake' going through the graph-frame, but after 10 seconds it is gone.
 Type (line by line):

 .. code-block:: python